joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

         // Proceed; the caller can be guaranteed the Count is 0 when we return.
     }

+It was also possible to mention the return value in the postcondition, through the special name `return`.
+Old values -- such as necessary for mentioning an input in a post-condition -- could be captured through `old(..)`; for example:

+    int AddOne(int value)
+        ensures return == old(value)+1 {
+        ...
+    }

-Of course, these could be mixed.
+Of course, pre- and postconditions could be mixed.
 For example, from our ring buffer in the Midori kernel:

     public bool PublishPosition()
         requires RemainingSize == 0